 The man slouched in his chair, appraising Koral's home with an upturned nose.
 He didn't seemed to be a fan of candles and incense.
 His girlfriend — Koral didn't see a ring — spoke.

 "I don't really know, I guess," she shrugged, an embarrassed smile escaping her.
 "I've never done this before.
 Is there anything that's normally asked?"

 "Oh yes," Koral nodded, happy not to be forced down any one particular avenue of conjecture.
 "Money is always important to people.
 As are careers, love, and — "

 "Love!" the woman exclaimed, her eyes bright.
 The man jerked his head around and gaped at his girlfriend.
-An uneasy shadow darkened his face as he moaned, "Why do you have to ask her about that?"
+An uneasy and disgruntled shadow darkened his face as he moaned, "Why do you have to ask her about that?"

 "I'd appreciate someone explaining it to me," she snapped back.
 She caught Koral's eye and blushed, as if she forgot Koral was still there.

 Koral hesitated.
 She sensed a great deal about their relationship strictly from their interactions with one another, but she mustn't let her physical interpretation affect her otherworldly intuition.
 She must remain dispassionate and in control of her sight.

 She closed her eyes.
 She allowed her mind to wander outside of this world.
 She allowed it to enter beyond the physical realm.
 She let her soul depart and latch onto a truth, which the large majority of the world could never find nor experience.
 An immeasurable truth.
 A world without limit.
 Calmness spread through Koral's body like warm water.